isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 As with the DHCPv4 server, binding to specific addresses and disabling re-detection of interfaces are supported.
 But ``dhcp-socket-type`` is not supported, because DHCPv6 uses only UDP/IPv6 sockets.

-The following example shows how to disable interface detection:
+Interfaces are re-detected at each reconfiguration.
+This behavior can be disabled by setting the ``re-detect`` value to ``false``, for instance:

 ::